palmtreephp/form/README.md

 ## Rendering Individual Fields

-Use the `renderStart`, `renderEnd` and `renderField` methods for more fine-grained control over how fields are rendered, such as using Bootstrap's grid system:
+Use the `renderStart`, `renderEnd`, `renderField` and `renderRest` methods for more fine-grained control over how fields are rendered, such as using Bootstrap's grid system:

 ```html
 <div class="container">